mitmul/chainermn-on-azure/README.md

 ## Deploy ChainerMN
 [![Click to deploy template on Azure](http://azuredeploy.net/deploybutton.png "Click to deploy template on Azure")](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2Fazmigproject%2FChainerMN%2Fmaster%2Fdeploy-chainermn.json)

-## Check status of the ChainerMN nodes
+## Check status of the chainermn nodes
  Use scripts "prerequisite.sh" to install the prerequsite (Azure CLI, Telnet and JQ) and "check_status.sh" for checking the status of    the individual instances of VMSS if VM is not running restart to them.
  Follow the document "ScriptsExecution.docx" to run the scripts.